Welcome to the capital of Dalarna.

 It all began far underground.

-The Falu gruva mine was once Sweden’s and one of Europe’s largest and most important mines.
+The Falu Gruva (Falun mine) was once Sweden’s and one of Europe’s largest and most important mines.
 In the hey-day of the mine in the 17th century, all of two thirds of the world’s copper ore came from Falun.
 Mining operations ended in 1992, but there has been a successful transition from a millennium of mining to one of Sweden’s most popular tourist destinations, with visitors from around the world.
 At the beginning of the 2000s, the mine and it’s surroundings became one of UNESCO’s world heritage sites.
+Stora Kopparbergs Bergslags AB, which was the world’s oldest joint stock company had owned and run Falu gruva for hundreds of years.
+This company is today named Stora Enso found by Falun municipality and Investor AB, and this foundation owns and drives Falu Gruva since 1999.

 Residents in motion.